Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Maps/Display device location/README.md

 # Display device location

-Display your current position on the map, as well as switch between different types of auto pan modes.
+Display your current position on the map, as well as switch between different types of auto-pan modes.

 ![Image of display device location 1](display-device-location-1.png)
 ![Image of display device location 2](display-device-location-2.png)